amanabdulla296/circuit_simulator/README.md

-## Contens
+## Contents
-The whole module contains 4 classes as following:
+- circuitsimulator.py : contains 4 classes for simulation as following:
   - CircuitSimulator: this class starts (restarts) the simulation and provides actual values of voltmeter and ammeter.
   - Ohmmeter: calculates the resistance of RL (fixed resistance) by registering itself to Voltmeter and Ammeter classes.
 Also, this class contains a method that calculates the last 2 seconds' rolling average of RL;
   - Voltmeter: reads and prints voltage at Voltmeter at defined intervals;
   - Ammeter: reads and prints current at Ammeter at defined intervals;

+- simulator_applicaiton.py: imports all classes and executes the simulation process

+## HOW TO RUN

+Simply execute the simulator_application, simulator starts with printing voltage and current, resistance values with specified time intervals.

 ## Limitations: